 The work plan strives to maximise the efficiency of all activities carried out in the project and their impact.
 To this end, it is organised in a way that ensures a synergistic cohesion between related tasks but, at the same time, presents opportunities for concurrency.
-The project has a duration of 42 months, and is divided into 9 work packages (WPs); one (WP2) concerned with requirements/specifications on interaction and productivity aspects, 5 technical WPs (WP3-WP8), as well as 2 non-technical WPs devoted to coordination & management (WP1) and dissemination, communication, exploitation and long-term sustainability (WP9).
+The project formerly had a duration of 42 months and was extended to 45 months until the end of September 2024.
+All deliverables will be shifted by 3 months.
+The workload is divided into 9 work packages (WPs); one (WP2) concerned with requirements/specifications on interaction and productivity aspects, 5 technical WPs (WP3-WP8), as well as 2 non-technical WPs devoted to coordination & management (WP1) and dissemination, communication, exploitation and long-term sustainability (WP9).

 The main objective of WP1 is to coordinate all management activities across the consortium.
 WP1 is supported by the management structure.
 In particular, it will address the following objectives:

 - Implement and maintain an effective management infrastructure for monitoring and controlling progress.

 - Supervise the technical progress of the project and take appropriate actions if needed.

 - Oversee and coordinate ethical and privacy issues.

 - Ensure proper knowledge management including handling of IPR.